flenniken/collections/docs/request-logging.md

 * [Lambda Logs](#lambda-logs) — how to extract the console log lines and match them up with the Cloud front logs.
 * [Analysis Tasks](#analysis-tasks) -- analyze website traffic.

-# todo

-todo: Real-Time Logs Logs can be tailed in the terminal. command?

-todo: Determine how long logs are retained in S3 and rotate them as necessary.

-todo: increase the cache duration.

-todo: Log the username and a random number by adding them to the image request query field.

-todo: Username: Include the user’s GUID (36 digits).
-For example: name= 6b29fc40-ca47-1067-b31d-00dd010662da.
-Validate the username in the Lambda function against the token.
-Collect user usage information with this.

-*todo: Random Number: Use an 8-digit Base62 random number to tie download events together for example: dl=abAB1234

-* how big is the token?
-1041

-If the total size of all request headers, including cookies, exceeds 20 KB, or if the URL exceeds 8192 bytes, CloudFront can't parse the request completely and can't log the request.